Konloch/Jaxon/README.md

 + `ATmega` - ARM7 ATmega embedded controller template.
     + **Note** This template is currently having build issues.
 + `Operating-System` - 32bit / 64bit template for operating system.
-    + This runtime is also outdated and won't be updated for quite some time.
+    + This runtime is also outdated is planned for a runtime update.
-    + A modified and minified version will be added as we won't need to support the concept of cross-platform runtimes.
 + `Operating-System-Hello-World` - 32bit / 64bit operating system hello world.
     + A minified operating system runtime with nothing more than a video buffer.